Being Bare with Alopecia to Having Hair with Freedom Wigs

 When I say it changed my life, I do not say it lightly; I was able to do the things I loved to do without all the anxiety I had about wearing a wig.

 ( Photo: This was the moment I saw myself after the stylist had finished cutting and styling my first Freedom wig)

 My Freedom Wig was secure and looked more like my natural hair than I could have ever imagined, I felt confident again.
 I was always strong-willed, and was never too concerned about what others thought.
 I didn't like to wear the things everyone else was wearing, I was a bit of a rebel.
 Losing my hair had made me so self-conscience.

-I've always known that my confidence should come from inside...not from my outer appearance...but when people would stare and ask questions like "do you have cancer?", I just wanted to run and hide.
+I've always known that my confidence should come from inside...not from my outer appearance...but before I found Freedom Wigs, people would stare and ask questions like "do you have cancer?"
+I just wanted to run and hide.
 Fear destroyed my confidence.

 The security and beauty of my Freedom Wig restored my confidence.
 Best of all, I realized that I didn't think about my baldness, every minute of every day the way I did before I found Freedom.

 (Photo: A car selfie, the day I got my first Freedom Wig styled.)